ayberkcansever/mercury/README.md

     mercury.getEventBus().register(new SomeMessageEventListener());
 ```

 Now we have a Mercury node which is ready to be a piece of a Mercury cluster.
 A client can connect to this node through the server socket.
-Mercury **does not** care the messaging protocol you implement, it only delivers the string messages. **So you are free to implement your own messaging protocol based on JSON or XML or use XMPP, LEMP etc.**
+Mercury **does not** care the messaging protocol you implement, it only delivers the string messages to the clients. **So you are free to implement your own messaging protocol based on JSON or XML or use XMPP, LEMP etc.**

-After a client connects to a node, it must be identified for receiving messages.
-After the connection a random unique id is assigned to this client but it is not really identified yet.
+After a client connects to a node, it must identify itself for receiving and sending messages.
+After the connection, a random unique id is assigned to the client but it is not really identified yet.
 It must prove its identity through the main application.
-The main application can apply a login mechanism or some other mechanisms to identify the client.
+The main application can apply a login mechanism or some other to identify the client.
 It is up to the main application and the messaging protocol it implements.
 But the important thing is to call **identify** method of the Client class after successful identification.

 For example, let's say that the client sends a message **id:Alice** for identifying itself after connecting to the socket, our Client code should be: